OpenSourceSimon/QuoteTab/README.md

 ## Screenshots
 ![](https://user-images.githubusercontent.com/65854503/186133159-22b01fa7-fcab-41a5-a3ba-ef0f1eeb745e.png)

+## Live demo

+Please visit this website to see the live demo: [https://opensourcesimon.github.io/QuoteTab/](https://opensourcesimon.github.io/QuoteTab/).
+The demo also includes a change of the quote and background on every refresh!
 ## Requirements

 - For so far only tested on Chrome and Edge.
 Firefox manifest is not yet added.
 If you want to use it on Firefox, please use an extension that allows you to change the new tab page to a custom URL.
 (I recommend [this one](https://addons.mozilla.org/en-US/firefox/addon/new-tab-override/))